<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 A subsidiary company is an independent legal entity.
 As such it is subject to Irish corporation tax and is required to file company returns annually.
 When setting up a subsidiary, companies should be aware that its liability is limited to the issued share capital of that company.
 In most instances, subsidiaries are registered as Private Companies Limited by Shares (LTD).

-In order to incorporate a subsidiary in Ireland the Director(s) must first provide the required Anti Money Laundering (AML) documents.
+To incorporate a subsidiary in Ireland the Director(s) must first provide the required Anti Money Laundering (AML) documents.
 These documents must be certified/notarized.
 These documents consist of one certified copy of the Director’s passport and two certified utility bills as proof of address.
 A subsidiary is also required to have a Company Secretary appointed, and a registered address in Ireland.

 Registering a Branch in Ireland